- Course of Study

-Physics C: Electricity and Magnetism (offered spring semester 2014; alternates with Physics D)
+Physics C: Electricity and Magnetism (Offered Spring 2016; alternates with Physics D)

 This semester-long course begins with an investigation into electric fields and currents.
 We will investigate circuit components such as resistors and capacitors and assemble various circuits.
 We’ll learn about logic circuits and build a simple calculator.
 The interaction of magnets and charged particles is very important to modern technology, and we will spend quite a bit of time in lecture, demonstration, and lab gaining a firm understanding of this critical concept.